 In this guide, we will assume you want to aggregate some cards from a Trello board called Tribe into another board called Guild.
-You could just as well aggregate a GitHub repository, JIRA project, or any other app we support.
+You could just as well aggregate a GitHub repository, Jira project, or any other tool we support.

 1) Create your Work Wall Trello board